saylesss88/nix-book/src/flakes/specialisations_4.6.md

 ## How Specialisations Work

-- Specialisations are defined as attributes under the specialisation option in your configuration.
+Specialisations are defined as attributes under the `specialisation` option in your configuration.
 Each key (e.g., `niri-test`) represents a named specialisation, and its configuration attribute contains the NixOS options to apply on top of the base system

-- Inheritance: By default, a specialisation inherits the parent configuration and applies its changes on top.
-You can also set `inheritParentConfig = false;` to create a completely separate configuration
+By default, a specialisation inherits the parent configuration and applies its changes on top.
+You can also set `inheritParentConfig = false;` to create a completely separate configuration.

-- Boot Integration: After running `nixos-rebuild boot`, your bootloader will present extra entries for each specialisation.
+After running `nixos-rebuild boot`, your bootloader will present extra entries for each specialisation.
 Selecting one boots into the system with that specialisation's settings applied

-- Runtime Switching: You can switch to a specialisation at runtime using activation scripts, e.g.:
+Runtime Switching: You can switch to a specialisation at runtime using activation scripts, e.g.:

 ```bash
 nixos-rebuild switch --specialisation niri-test